apptentive/apptentive-android/README.md

 You can display an **Upgrade Message Interaction** to customers when they upgrade to a newer version of your app.
-Configure which version name or version code of your app each **Interaction** is targeted to, and the **Interaction** will be shown when that release is launched by the user.
+Configure which version name or version code of your app each **Interaction** is targeted to, and the **Interaction** will be shown when that release is launched by the customer.
 The best part is you don't need to make any code changes to take advantage of Upgrade Messages!
 Upgrade Messages are shown when we detect an app launch.